Administrative Staff

 Ziggy Bates

-Ziggy Bates has worked as a Naturalist for three years before working as a Village Leader at San Mateo Outdoor Education.
-He has previously worked for Hidden Villa in Los Gatos and Exploring New Horizons in Loma Mar before returning to SMOE and he is excited to be teaching in the coastal rainforest and sharing his knowledge and passion with the students at this program.
+Ziggy has worked as a Naturalist for three years before working as a Village Leader at San Mateo Outdoor Education.
+He has previously worked for Hidden Villa in Los Gatos and Exploring New Horizons in Loma Mar before returning to San Mateo Outdoor Education and he is excited to be teaching in the coastal rainforest and sharing his knowledge and passion with the students at this program.
 Ziggy believes that the best way to learn is through experience and play; he teaches natural history through stories, songs and exploration of the senses.
 He loves to introduce Next Generation Science Standards as well as social emotional skills to help the students under his care realize that they are a part of nature, not apart from nature, and that by working together can make this world a better place.
 When Ziggy is not exploring trails, he likes to travel, make artwork with various mediums, listen to podcasts and play music with his educational and inspirational band Dafunkus.
-Ziggy’s nature name at outdoor education is Jackalope.
+It has been said that Ziggy is the creator of his own genre of music known as Yellow Hockey Jazz.
+Ziggy’s nature name at Outdoor Education is Jackalope.

 Naturalists